 Limitations and Constraints¶

 OBS Console allows you to upload files in a batch.
 Up to 100 files can be uploaded at a time, with the total size of no more than 5 GB.
 If the file size exceeds 5 GB, use OBS Browser or the multipart upload of OBS SDKs and APIs for upload.

 If versioning is disabled for your bucket and you upload a new file with the same name as the one you previously uploaded to your bucket, the new file automatically overwrites the previous file and does not retain its ACL information.
 If you upload a new folder using the same name that was used with a previous folder in the bucket, the two folders will be merged, and files in the new folder will overwrite namesake files in the previous folder.

 After versioning is enabled for your bucket, if the new file you upload has the same name as the one you previously uploaded to the bucket, a new file version will be added in the bucket.
-For details about versioning, see Versioning Overview.
+For details, see Versioning Overview.

 At least one bucket has been created.